The Whetstone Sign in

 The shared assumption

 All three positions treat the smartphone as the primary causal variable in student learning outcomes.
 Proponents of full bans, teacher discretion, and digital literacy education alike frame their arguments around device policy.
-None seriously examines whether the underlying pedagogical model — largely passive, lecture-centred instruction structured around extended periods of mandated attention — is what makes smartphone temptation acutely costly in the first place.
+None seriously examines whether the underlying pedagogical model is what makes smartphone temptation acutely costly in the first place: largely passive, lecture-centred instruction structured around extended periods of mandated attention.
 A school organised around shorter attention cycles, active and project-based learning, and collaborative tasks would face a materially different smartphone problem.
-By debating device rules rather than instructional design, all three positions accept the existing pedagogical structure as a given and optimise around it — which may be the most consequential unstated assumption of all.
+By debating device rules rather than instructional design, all three positions accept the existing pedagogical structure as a given and optimise around it.
+That acceptance may be the most consequential unstated assumption of all.